falkr/ttm4175/pages/networking-2-2020.md

 For example, if you need to use a specific software for a given course, instead of installing in your own machine, you can just create a container with all the necessary software and run it when needed!

 :aside:
-For making things simpler, in this part of the lab\. we need to run the Ubuntu VM with graphic support (_Normal start_).
+For making things simpler, in this part of the lab\. we need to run the Ubuntu VM with graphics support (_Normal start_).
-It can be done without but it needs some extra (non-included steps).
+It can be done without but it needs some extra (non-included) steps.

 Back to the lab\.!